“I Hate My Job”: 7 Ways To Cope With A Job You Can’t Stand

 If you hate your job, you’re certainly not alone.
-Hating your job is nothing new.
-Neither is the thought of quitting or the blissful daydreams that thought conjures.
-But if you’re a parent, you probably don’t have the luxury of up and leaving on a whim.
+The feeling is nothing new.
+Neither is the thought of quitting or the euphoric daydreams that thought conjures.
+But if you’re a parent, you likely don’t have the luxury of up and leaving on a whim.
 You have responsibility to your family, which may mean sticking it out for a while so you can get health insurance and a paycheck.

 Whatever the case, sticking it out at company or in a role you can’t stand can take a major toll on your mental health — not to mention your ability to be present with your family.
 Sure, you’re making your mortgage payments, but you run the risk of burnout or simply having your hatred of work bleed into your personality.

-If quitting your job simply isn’t an option at the moment, it’s important to prioritize your own well-being – and that, of course, requires a bit of strategy, both on the job and at home.
+If quitting your job simply isn’t an option at the moment, it’s important to prioritize your own well-being — and that, of course, requires a bit of strategy, both on the job and at home.
 What does that strategy consist of?
-Here are some suggestions on how to cope with a job you hate, according to therapists and career experts, is what you should consider.
+Here, according to therapists and career experts, is what you should consider.

 1. Remember Your “Why”

 If you hate your job, odds are it’s related to the work itself, or maybe your boss or coworkers.
 If that’s the case, try to remember why you went into your field to begin with.
 Once you remember what inspired you from the start, try to tap into those aspects of your job again.
 According to Colorado-based psychologist Alicia Rozycki, recalling the passions, goals, and values that drew you into your job in the first place can serve as a motivator to stay the course, even if it’s just until you find a better opportunity.

 2. Focus On Small, Daily Wins